CJDawson609/git-lab/README.md

     git add README.md
     ```

-    Check the status of your project and record the output of the command as your answer to **`Answer 5`**.
+    Check the status of your project and record the output of the command as your answer to **`new file:   README.md`**.

     Did you notice the different file name colors in the two status command?
 Add the second file `answers.md` to the staging area.